-Time Finance are pleased to announce that they have appointed Samantha Leith as Business Development Manager in their Invoice Finance division.
+Time Finance appoint Samantha Leith as Business Development Manager

 Samantha joins with over 10 years’ experience, having gained valuable experience in a variety of client management roles before moving into sales.
 Samantha started her career as a credit controller at Bibby Financial Services, before moving on to become a Relationship Manager at Aldermore and managing a broad portfolio of clients.
 Most recently, she secured a role in business development with Siemens, supporting UK SME owners access the finance solutions they need to achieve their growth plans.
 With a proven track record behind her, Samantha joins the Time Finance team and takes on responsibility for building and maintaining strong introducer relations whilst expanding their Invoice Finance offering in the East Midlands and surrounding areas.

 Speaking of her appointment, Samantha said: “I am absolutely delighted to be joining Time Finance at what continues to be a crucially important time for SMEs.
 The economy was hit hard by the pandemic, and with small businesses at the backbone of that, it’s vital that we help as many firms as possible access the funding support they need to recover, innovate and grow.
 I’ll be using my experience to continue building strong intermediary relationships and packaging flexible Invoice Finance facilities.”